jremington/UWB-Indoor-Localization_Arduino/README.md

 ## Test cases

 I've posted C test code that can be used to test the basic localization algorithm.
 Initial tests with the 3D, 4 anchor case indicate that the returned position is very sensitive to noise in the distance measurements as well as the details of anchor placement.
-Averaging of several position measurements and/or distance measurements is clearly required, and increasing the number of anchors, so that the problem is overdetermined, will also help.
+Averaging of several position measurements and/or distance measurements is clearly required.
+Increasing the number of anchors, so that the least squares problem is overdetermined, will also help.

 ![error_analysis](https://user-images.githubusercontent.com/5509037/152608604-b8ad3b52-d900-421b-a4cb-7c2bc54b87d2.PNG)